chef-boneyard/chef-web-docs-2016/chef_master/source/install_server_be.rst

      :device => "eth0",

 Replace ``FQDN`` with the |fqdn| of the server, and ``IPADDRESS`` with the IP address of the virtual IP address.
 The ``:device`` parameter should be the ethernet interface to which the floater virtual IP address will bind (i.e. the public interface of the server).

 Front-end entries
 -----------------------------------------------------
-For each front-end server in the |private chef rb| file, add the following:
+For each front-end server in the |chef server rb| file, add the following:

 .. code-block:: ruby